SRI International: Rapid expansion

 The Packet Radio Van, developed by Don Cone, was the site of the first three-way internetworked transmission.

 On October 29, 1969, the first connection on a wide area network to use packet switching, ARPANET, was established between nodes at Leonard Kleinrock's laboratory at University of California, Los Angeles (UCLA) and Douglas Engelbart's laboratory at SRI using Interface Message Processors at both sites.
 The following year, Engelbart's laboratory installed the first TENEX system outside of BBN where it was developed.
 In addition to SRI and UCLA, University of California, Santa Barbara and the University of Utah were part of the original four network nodes.
 By December 5, 1969, the entire four-node network was connected.
 In the 1970s, SRI developed packet-switched radio (a precursor to wireless networking), over-the-horizon radar, Deafnet, vacuum microelectronics, and software-implemented fault tolerance.

 The first true Internet transmission occurred on November 22, 1977, when SRI originated the first connection between three disparate networks.
 Data flowed seamlessly through the mobile Packet Radio Van between SRI in Menlo Park, California, and the University of Southern California in Los Angeles via University College London, England, across three types of networks: packet radio, satellite, and the ARPANET.
 In 2007, the Computer History Museum presented a 30th-anniversary celebration of this demonstration, which included several participants from the 1977 event.
-SRI would go on to run the Network Information Center under the leadership of Jake Feinler.
+SRI would go on to run the Network Information Center under the leadership of Elizabeth J. Feinler.